Marcelinho (footballer, born June 1987): Club career

 On 18 January 2015, he signed with Atromitos F.C. on a 1 1/2-year contract.
-On 30 July 2015, in a game for UEFA Europa League preliminary round against AIK Solna, he was the man of the match having one assist, a goal and a drawn penalty, in a victorious 3–1 away win.
+On 30 July 2015, in a game for UEFA Europa League preliminary round against AIK, he was the man of the match having one assist, a goal and a drawn penalty, in a victorious 3–1 away win.
 On 4 February 2016, he mutually agreed with the club to rescind his contract.

 On 25 August 2016, Marcelinho switched to the Indian Super League with Delhi Dynamos FC.
 Head coach Gianluca Zambrotta said that his experience would help the team.
 On 6 October, he made his first team debut, scoring a brace in a 3–1 victory against Chennaiyin FC.
 On 27 November, he scored a hat-trick in a 5–1 routing of FC Goa.
 He also scored found the net in a 2–1 victory against Kerala Blasters in the semi-finals.
 He ended the season as the league's top scorer with 10 goals and subsequently won the Golden Boot.

 On 16 January 2017, Marcelinho signed with Brazilian top tier club Avaí FC.
 In August, he returned to the Indian Super League with FC Pune City.
 On 26 November, he scored a brace in a 4–1 victory against ATK.
 On 30 December, he scored a hat-trick against NorthEast United FC as his side won by 5–0.

-On 2 September 2020, Marcelinho joined ISL club Odisha FC for the 2020–21 Indian Super League season.
+On 2 September 2020, Marcelinho joined ISL club Odisha FC for the 2020–21 Indian Super League.

 On 26 January 2021, He swapped club with Brad Inman and joined ATK Mohun Bagan FC on loan till the end of 2020–21 Indian Super League season.
 He scored his first goal in debut for ATK Mohun Bagan.

 On 23 April 2021, Marcelinho joined Esporte Clube Taubaté that competes in the Campeonato Paulista Série A2, the second tier of the São Paulo State league.

 On 6 January 2022, Marcelinho joined NorthEast United from Rajasthan United on loan deal till the end of 2021–22 Indian Super League season.
 He made his debut against Chennaiyin on 21 January, which ended in a 2–1 loss as a substitute for Laldanmawia Ralte in the 64th minute of the game.